 Lead Design Consultants Appointed for Qiddiya Water Theme Park Project

-The Dewan Architects + Engineers, a multi-disciplinary designer specializing in architectural and engineering designs for the commercial sector has been appointed as the lead design consultant for the Qiddiya Water Theme Park project, which is coming up in Saudi Arabia.
+The Dewan Architects + Engineers, a multi-disciplinary designer specializing in architectural and engineering designs for the commercial sector was appointed as the lead design consultant for the Qiddiya Water Theme Park project, which is coming up in Saudi Arabia.

 The multidiscipline design firm has successfully been able to deliver the design of the water theme park and is currently supervising its physical construction.
 The firm, through a statement, said that they are currently working with a large team of renowned ride vendors and water theme park experts, alongside infrastructure and engineering professionals.